ProjetPP/projetpp.github.io/modules.md

 #### [Integer sequences](https://github.com/ProjetPP/PPP-OEIS)

-Answer to queries related to integer sequences.
+Answer to queries related to integer sequences: identify one and find integers following a given sequence.

 Uses the *OEIS API*.